jyan16/D3M-Website/README.md

 ## Views
 There are three views in the system:

 1. 'localhost:8000/' index view.
-You can upload csv file and check datasets here.
+You can upload csv file here.
+Our system will check whether your file is uploadable.
 1. 'localhost:8000/data' the home page of website.

 ## RESTful API